Erik Garcia, CFP®, BFA™

 Today as a CERTIFIED FINANCIAL PLANNER™ (CFP®), I understand that the financial planning process is an integral part of both successful investing and long-term wealth building.

-In 2015, I joined New Century Financial Group, an Independent Registered Investment Advisory firm, giving me access to some of the financial industry's most innovative technologies and investment resources so that he could best serve his clients.
+In 2015, I joined New Century Financial Group, an Independent Registered Investment Advisory firm, giving me access to some of the financial industry's most innovative technologies and investment resources so that I could best serve my clients.

 I launched the Building Us podcast in 2020 with his co-host Dr. Matt Morris, a show about relationships with people, with community, and with money.
 These days, I currently co-host the Stuff About Money podcast with Xavier Angel, which is all about "stuff about money" they didn't teach you in school.